The Gold Standard of Luxury Fabrics: Vicuna Wool

 Protection and Return:

-The international protection effort began in the 1960s, and recognized the ecological and cultural significance of the species.
-Peru led the charges by establishing protected areas such as Pumpus Galler's National Reserve.
-Through the revival of laws, breeding programs and traditional cutting techniques, the Vikuna population has overturned more than 350,000 individuals today.
+The international protection effort began in the 1960s and recognized the ecological and cultural significance of the species.
+Peru led the charge by establishing protected areas such as Pumapungo National Reserve.
+Through the revival of laws, breeding programs, and traditional cutting techniques, the Vikuna population has increased by more than 350,000 individuals today.

 To Protect Animals and Maintain Stability:

-Vikunas can only be chopped once every two to third years.
+Vikunas can only be chopped once every two to three years.

-Each animal produces only 120 to 150 grams of wool per sheriff.
+Each animal produces only 120 to 150 grams of wool per shear.

 The shrinkage is done manually, without damaging the animal.